CraigClem/project2/README.md

 ```

 Within the BeerIndex page we also included a search bar which filters the data from the API based on the beers name and the users search term.
-For this, we created a filtered beer function which we actually used to map the data above.
+For this, we created a filter beers function which we also used to map the data above.

 ```js